bnedwek/pelican-blog/content/articles/projects/ipx.md

 ## Getting it booted

 - Netbooting SunOS 4.1.3 from a Raspberry Pi
-- Trying to rip a Solaris 7 CD (and it's wacky VTOC partitions)
+- Trying to rip a Solaris 7 CD (and it's VTOC partitions)
 - Installing Solaris 6 from CD-ROM